 - If what you want is doable, but hard, there might be an additional charge.
 This will be evaluated on a case-by-case basis and we will figure it out together via email.

 - You can also email me with your idea before ordering and I will get back to you ASAP about whether or not I can do it (but please read the customization form first to make sure it’s not something covered there!).

-- Worst case scenario, if ordered a Customized device and I can’t make what you want I will refund you.
+- Worst case scenario, if you order a Customized device and I can’t make what you want, I will refund you.

 - How does shipping work?

 - Shipping is free for all orders within the U.S.!

 - That’s the whole U.S., Alaska and Hawaii are free too.

 - For international shipping, the best way I know to do it is to charge a flat fee.
 Right now that fee is $15 for most items + $3 for each additional item, and $5 for small items (like PCBs) + $1 for each additional item.
 I know that’s expensive as heck and for what it’s worth I hate it, but unfortunately international shipping from the U.S. is just crazy expensive.

 - International shipping is also really unpredictable out of the U.S. right now.
 Just as a heads up there may be some chance that I reach out to you if shipping to your country isn’t covered by the amount I’m charging.
 But that will be on a case-by-case basis and even if we can’t figure something out I’ll give you a full refund.
 So don’t sweat it, but I want to mention the possibility up-front if you’re outside the U.S.!

 - If your country is not available at checkout, email me and I will see if I can get it added in.
 I set the list up myself and frankly I’m sure I missed plenty of places that I can ship to.

 - You can power any of my USB devices using a standard power bank, however you might notice it shuts off after a few seconds.
 What gives?